oferca/vscode-ext-tf/README.md

 # Advanced Terraform Dashboard
-Dramatically improves experience and productivity for Terraform users.
+Dramatically improves experience and productivity for terraform users.

 # Features
-* Interactive commands menu
+* Easy terraform commands launcher menu.
-* Animated progress bar
+* Animated commands progress bar.

 # How to use